acsone/odoo-sort-manifest-depends/README.md

   --odoo-version TEXT           Project's Odoo version (e.g. 16.0)  [required] --project-name TEXT           Name of the project, will be the name of
+                                category of local addons (default: Local) --oca-category [basic|repository]
+                                Add category for third party addons coming from OCA.
+If 'basic': category is set to 'OCA'.
+If 'repository': category is set as 'OCA/<repository_name>', if the repository
+                                can not be identified, it falls into the default 'OCA' category.
-                                category of local addons (default: Local) --oca-category                Add category for third party addons coming from OCA --reset-cache                 Purge cache used to identify OCA addons --help                        Show this message and exit.
+  --reset-cache                 Purge cache used to identify OCA addons --help                        Show this message and exit.
 ```